r3k4ce/AI-Product-Development-Toolkit/README.md

-# Nomad's AI Prompt Library 🧠 [PromptQuick.ai](https://promptquick.ai)
+# Nomad's AI Product Development Toolkit 🧠 [PromptQuick.ai](https://promptquick.ai)

-Welcome to my personal collection of AI prompt templates and useful prompts!
+Welcome to my personal collection of product development prompt templates!
 This repository serves as a central place to store, organize, and share effective prompts for various AI models, designed to guide users from idea to MVP.

 ## About This Repository